abaddon/POC_DDD_ddmandate/README.md

 2. An investment firm can accept investment only from the customer's bank accounts.
 It's not possible accept money that come from a parent's bank account or other

 The first stem is discover the domain and the EventStorming - Big Picture is the perfect tool for this phase.
-One of the possible outcome of thr Bi
+One of the possible outcome of thr Big Picture is the Context map.
+The context map is a map that explain which contexts are involved in your process, their responsability and how they communicate.
+It'

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).